 On 1 Sep 1804, the Malta garrison consisted of a total of 5,915 officers and men.
 There were: 246 Commissioned and Warrant Officers, 385 Non Commissioned Officers, 4,759 Rank and File fit for duty.
 57 Commissioned and Warrant Officers were absent and 468 Rank and File were sick.

 In Oct 1804, a severe epidemic of Yellow Fever struck Gibraltar, which in four months decimated a quarter of the garrison.
-All trade from Gibraltar was placed in quarantine; Malta was spared.
+Every port of the Mediterranean enforced quarantine against all the other ports, which caused a temporary rise in the cost of consumables.

 Fever, however, remained the predominant cause of high morbidity and mortality in the Malta Garrison.
 On 26 Nov, Gen Villettes reported to Earl Camden that: the fever which more or less prevails here every year during the hot months was this year rather more fatal than usual.